raito-io/cli-plugin-databricks/README.md

 1. The Raito CLI to be correctly installed.
 You can check out our [documentation](http://docs.raito.io/docs/cli/installation) for help on this.
 2. A Raito Cloud account to synchronize your Databricks account with.
 If you don't have this yet, visit our webpage at (https://raito.io) and request a trial account.
-3. An admin user on your databricks account with admin access on all workspaces
+3. An admin user on your databricks account with admin access on all workspaces or, a service principle that is owner of all databricks metastores and assigned as admin to the account and worspaces
 4. Within the databricks account and all workspaces, Unity Catalog should be enabled

 [//]: # (A full example on how to start using Raito Cloud with Databricks can be found as a [guide in our documentation]&#40;http://docs.raito.io/docs/guide/cloud&#41;.)